Gilbert fitz Roger fitz Reinfried

-Gilbert fitz Roger fitz Reinfried, or Gilbert the son of Roger fitzReinfrid, (died about 1220) was an Anglo-Norman feudal baron whose administrative career in England began in the time of Henry II (1154-1189), for whom his father Roger fitzReinfrid had been steward, and continued during the reigns of Richard I, King John, and Henry III.
+Gilbert fitz Roger fitz Reinfried, or Gilbert the son of Roger fitzReinfrid, (died about 1220) was an Anglo-Norman feudal baron whose administrative career in England began in the time of Henry II (1154-1189), for whom his father Roger fitzReinfrid had been steward.
+Gilbert's career continued during the reigns of Richard I, King John, and Henry III.

 Early career

-Henry II married Gilbert to Hawise, the heiress of the de Lancastre family of Cumbria, granddaughter of William de Lancaster I, who had first been under the custody of the famous knight, William Marshal, 1st Earl of Pembroke.
+Henry II married Gilbert to Hawise, the heiress of the de Lancastre family of Cumbria, granddaughter of William de Lancaster I, who had first been in the wardship of the famous knight, William Marshal, 1st Earl of Pembroke.
 Her family's title to Kendal passed to Gilbert's control, and it was the Lancaster surname which was passed on to his children.

 It appears to be during Gilbert's time that the Barony of Kendal was brought into existence by King Richard as a truly independent district directly answerable to the King, rather than to the lord of North Westmorland (in other words what would become a few years later the Barony of Westmorland, which together with the Barony of Kendal forms the later county of Westmorland).
-Gilbert's Barony not only included the administrative "Barony of Kendale" as it was much later defined, but also at least the main parts of the North Westmorland parishes of Barton and Morland.
+Gilbert's personal barony not only included the administrative "Barony of Kendale" as it was much later defined, but also at least the main parts of the North Westmorland parishes of Barton and Morland.
 He was given control of the royal forest of not only "Kentdale" but also Furness and North Westmorland, in the same way, says the charter, as William de Lancaster I had control.
 Gilbert's Lancaster rights in Furness were however subject to dispute versus the powerful Abbey of Furness.